Irishman held in US prepares to spend weeks behind bars, says father

 Mr Byrne’s father said he was worried about his son having to return to Ireland.

 “The US is where he belongs, that is his home now, that is his life.
 If he comes back here, it will be very difficult.
-For [HIS WIFE]Keran and his children it would be very difficult, giving up the home they are only after buying.
+For [his wife] Keren and his children it would be very difficult, giving up the home they are only after buying.
 That would be devastating.”

 Mr Byrne’s mother Mary was in a car accident late last year and is still getting hospital treatment for her injuries.